 With 15 minutes remaining, Schumacher had dipped down to a 1:29.976 and his name sat at the top of the timesheets.
 Most of the other drivers were focusing on long runs with heavy fuel, but Max Verstappen also appeared to be chasing lap time in the Red Bull.
 The two sons of former F1 drivers holidayed together as kids and now they were going head-to-head in an official F1 test session.

-Verstappen -- one year Schumacher's senior and already a five-time race winner -- was on a used set of tyres two steps harder, but with the huge benefit of over four years of experience in F1 machinery.
-With five minutes remaining on the clock, Verstappen hooked up a quick lap and eclipsed Schumacher's best effort by 0.597s.
+Verstappen -- one year Schumacher's senior and already a five-time race winner -- was on a used set of tyres two steps harder, but also had the huge benefit of over four years of experience in F1 machinery.
+With five minutes remaining on the clock, the Red Bull driver hooked up a quick lap and eclipsed Schumacher's best effort by 0.597s.

 "Obviously Max has a lot of experience," Schumacher said.
 "Comparing to him, I think we can be very happy.
 We did our job, and at the end I was very happy about how I felt in the car and how confident I was."